Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: The model case:

 \subsection{Second order approximation of eigensections}

 We need a further understanding of eigensections in this model.
-We are going to obtain a second order approximation of eigensections with small eigenvalues.
+In particular, we need to know where the zero crossing happens up to an error of $\mathcal{O}(r^{-1})$.
+It will be achieved by the second order approximation of eigensections with small eigenvalues.

 There are two ingredients.
 The first ingredient is that the true Dirac operator $\check{D}_r$ can have at most one small eigenvalue on ${\mathcal{S}}_{k,m}$.
-The second ingredient is an iteration scheme to build an approximation through the linearized operator.
-The following two lemmata serve the first ingredient.
+The second ingredient is an iteration scheme to construct an approximation by the linearized operator.
+The following two lemmata constitute the first ingredient.

-\begin{lem} There exists a constant $c>1$ which has the following significance: Suppose that $\check{\psi}$ be a eigensection of $\check{D}_r$ for some $r\geq c$, and the magnitude of the corresponding eigenvalue is less than $\sqrt{\frac{r}{2}}$.
+\begin{lem} There exists a constant $c>1$ which has the following significance.
+Suppose that $\check{\psi}$ be a eigensection of $\check{D}_r$ for some $r\geq c$, and the magnitude of the corresponding eigenvalue is less than $\sqrt{\frac{r}{2}}$.
 Then

 \end{lem} \begin{proof} The same as proof of proposition \ref{prop_beta_estimate_00}. \end{proof}